 Briscoe v.
 Virginia, 130 S.Ct.
 1316 (2010).
-In accordance with Virginia law, the prosecution introduced a certificate of a forensic laboratory analysis without presenting the testimony of the analyst who prepared the ertificate.
+In accordance with Virginia law, the prosecution introduced a certificate of a forensic laboratory analysis without presenting the testimony of the analyst who prepared the certificate.
 Under the law, the accused has a right to call the analyst as his own witness.
 In a per curiam opinion, the Court vacated the judgment of the Virginia Supreme Court and remanded the case (along with a companion case, Cypress) for further proceedings not inconsistent with the U.S. Supreme Court’s opinion in Melendez-Diaz v.
 Massachusetts, 557 U.S. —-, 129 S.Ct.
 2527 (2009).

 Bullcoming v.
 New Mexico, 562 U.S. ___, 131 S.Ct.
 2705 (2011)

-(1) Procedural History: Defendant was convicted of Driving while Under the Influence of Intoxicating Liquor (DWI).
+Procedural History: Defendant was convicted of Driving while Under the Influence of Intoxicating Liquor (DWI).
 The New Mexico Court of Appeals and New Mexico Supreme Court affirmed.
 SCOTUS granted certiorari.

-(2) Facts: Following his arrest for DWI, police collected a blood sample from the defendant.
+Facts: Following his arrest for DWI, police collected a blood sample from the defendant.
 An analyst named Caylor tested the sample at New Mexico’s state lab.
 At trial, the government did not call Caylor because he was on unpaid leave.
 Defense objected (they did not have prior notice of this change).
 Government offered a surrogate witness, Razatos, who had neither certified, performed nor observed the testing on the defendant’s sample.
 The court overruled the objection and admitted the entire report as a business record.
 The report contained statements about proper procedures being followed, results of the testing, the state of the sample upon receipt, the validity of the process, etc.

-(3) Melendiz-Diaz v.
+Melendiz-Diaz v.
 Massachusetts came down during this appeal, holding that forensic reports affidavits were testimonial.
 The New Mexico Supreme Court recognized this decision and found the certificate testimonial but that it did not violate the Confrontation Clause because Caylor, the testing analyst was merely a “scrivener” who wrote down machine generated results and Razatos, the surrogate witness, was more than qualified as an expert to testify about how the machines work.

-(4) Issue: Does the Confrontation Clause permit the prosecution to introduce a forensic laboratory report containing a testimonial certification through the in-court testimony of a scientist who didnot sign the certification or perform or observe the test?
+Issue: Does the Confrontation Clause permit the prosecution to introduce a forensic laboratory report containing a testimonial certification through the in-court testimony of a scientist who didnot sign the certification or perform or observe the test?

-Confrontation Clause.
+Holding: No. Surrogate testimony does not satisfy the (6) Confrontation Clause.
 The accused has a right to confront the

 witness who made the certification.
 If he or she is unavailable, there must have been a prior opportunity for cross-examination.